 Sex is biologically determined and is based on chromosomal and physical attributes.

-Gender is often expressed in terms of masculinity or femininity.
-While we may have been taught that gender means boy or girl, man or woman, many of us realise that gender is far more complex with different and related identities and expressions.
+Gender is often constructed in terms of masculinity or femininity.
+While we may have been taught that gender means boy or girl, man or woman, gender is far more complex with different and related identities and expressions.
 Gender is largely socio-culturally determined, within an economic, political and historical context, and expectations tend to be assumed from the sex recorded at birth.

 Gender expression is the outward display of one’s gender identity as presented by vocal tenor, body shape, hairstyle, clothing selection, behaviour etc.